Carsten

-Stjernholm Lundsten is my full name.
-Danish guy, born in 1967, single and
+Carsten Stjernholm Lundsten is my full name.
+Danish guy, born in 1967, living south of Copenhagen and married to Dorthe Atkins.

 As this web-site makes no secret, my main hobby is railroads and trains, and it was only natural to make it my living as well.
 For some strange reason I'm deeply interested in signaling and safety concepts and associated operational principles, so that became my place to start in the business.